Hamiltonians to all Orders in Perturbation Theory and Higher Loop Corrections in Single Field Inflation with PBHs Formation: Action and Hamiltonian to all Orders in EFT

 In a general single field inflation model, the cosmological perturbations are encoded in both metric perturbations $\delta g_{\mu \nu}$ and the inflaton field perturbation $\delta \phi$.
 In the absence of perturbations, the background fields are homogenous but time-dependent.
 The spacetime has the FLRW metric while the inflaton field has the time-dependent profile $\phi=\phi(t)$.
 As a result, the full four-dimensional diffeomorphism invariance is broken to a subset of three-dimensional diffeomorphism invariance.
 This is the key step in constructing the action of cosmological perturbations in EFT formalism.
 More specifically, to construct the action of cosmological perturbations, we first go to the unitary (comoving) gauge where the inflaton perturbation is turned off while all perturbations are encoded in the metric sector.
 In this gauge, one writes down all operators which are consistent with the remaining three-dimensional diffeomorphism invariance.
 After writing the full action, we move away from the comoving gauge by turning on the inflaton perturbation via $\pi(x^\mu)$, the Goldstone boson associated to the breaking of the time diffeomorphism invariance.

 Up to this stage, everything was general and EFT formalism dos not provide particular simplification in the analysis compared to the conventional approach.
 However, a significant simplification arises when one goes to the decoupling limit where the lapse and shift functions in ADM formalism are trivial, i.e. $N=1$ for the lapse function and $N^i=0$ for the shift function.
 In general, the lapse and shift functions are non-dynamical variables with algebraic equations which should be solved in favour of the curvature perturbation.
 This process is messy which makes the analysis complicated when one goes to higher orders in perturbation theory \cite{Maldacena:2002vr}.
-However, these non-dynamical fields are only gravitationally interacting and their amplitudes are slow-roll suppressed.
+However, these non-dynamical fields are only gravitationally interacting, and their amplitudes are higher orders in powers of $\epsilon$, which are negligible.
 Therefore, in setups like USR or $P(X, \phi)$ model where the dominant interactions come from the matter sector, one may safely go to the decoupling limit and neglect the contributions of non-dynamical fields.
 This is the advantage of the EFT formalism which simplifies the analysis immensely as we shall show below.

 As elaborated in \cite{Cheung:2007st, Cheung:2007sv}, the full action is $S=S_{\mathrm{matter}}+ S_{\mathrm{EH}}$ in which $S_{\mathrm{EH}}$ is the usual Einstein-Hilbert action while $ S_{\mathrm{matter}}$ is the action associated to the matter sector.
 In the decoupling limit, the metric is unperturbed and all perturbations are encoded in the inflaton sector.
 Assuming a canonically normalized scalar field with the sound speed $c_s=1$, the matter action in a given FLRW background is given by,